Next events

 Megawatt Charging System (MCS)

-To satisfy the market demand of the Truck and Bus industry to charge electric heavy-duty vehicles within a reasonable time, a new solution for high-power charging is needed.
+To satisfy the market demand of the Truck and Bus industry to charge electric heavy-duty vehicles within a reasonable time.

 Recent updates